 - Enlarged lymph glands, usually in the armpits, neck, and groin

-- Cyst, a closed sac in or under the skin that is lined with skin tissue and contains fluid or semisolid material
+- Cysts, a closed sac in or under the skin that is lined with skin tissue and contains fluid or semisolid material

 - Boils, painful, red bumps usually involving an infected hair follicle or group of follicles

-- Corn or callus, caused by skin thickening in response to continued pressure (for example, from shoes) and usually occurring on a toe or foot
+- Corns or calluses, caused by skin thickening in response to continued pressure (for example, from shoes) and usually occurring on a toe or foot

 - Warts, caused by a virus that develops a rough, hard bump, usually appearing on a hand or foot and often with tiny black dots in the bump

 - Moles, skin-colored, tan, or brown bumps on the skin